m50d/paperdoll/README.md

 regarding alleged violation (or not) of the Code of Conduct by Tony Morris are irreconcilable with the basic principles of transparency and accountability in project governance.
-I believe this was an inappropriate use of a Code of Conduct, that likely arose out of an unwillingness to directly confront a specific individual who was causing problems.
-But I also believe that adopting a code within a small project inherently leads those involved to inappropriately overgeneralise.
+I would speculate that this arose out of an unwillingness to directly confront a specific individual who was causing problems, and/or an attempt to generalize a single problem into a policy that would prevent all future problems of that nature.
+I consider that this would be premature generalization with all that that implies.
-Therefore I explicitly intend handle conduct issues in Paperdoll at a personal/individual level, unless and until I become experienced enough to set good general policies.
+Therefore I explicitly intend to handle conduct issues in Paperdoll at a personal/individual level, unless and until I feel I have sufficient experience to set good general policies.

+(In my experience large classes of people have incompatible needs;
+even having a code at all implies particular power structures that I perceive as class-loaded and exclusionary toward certain categories of marginalized people.
+Every code is a reflection of a particular culture, and all cultures are exclusionary to some potential participants.
+So I believe a project should form policies appropriate to its own culture and community, and will be ill-served by adopting something intended as a general-purpose code of conduct)

 Mr Morris has upset people (including newcomers and myself) in Scala-related spaces on numerous occasions.
 I find it implausible